-This definition is necessary because Article 10's risk-assessment requirements and Article 11's automated decisionmaking technology requirements apply when a business processes consumers' personal information to train certain types of artificial intelligence.
-Defining this term clarifies when a business must comply with those risk-assessment requirements when training the types of artificial intelligence set forth in subsection 7152(b)(4).
-In addition, the definition of "automated decisionmaking technology" or "ADMT" set forth in subsection 7001(f) states that ADMT can be derived from artificial intelligence.
-Defining "artificial intelligence" clarifies which technologies ADMT can be derived from, and therefore when corresponding ADMT requirements for certain uses of ADMT that are set forth in these regulations apply.
-This definition is informed by and harmonizes with definitions in other frameworks.
+This definition is necessary because Article 10's risk-assessment requirements and Article 11's ADMT requirements apply when a business processes consumers' personal information to train certain types of AI.
+Defining this term clarifies when a business must comply with those risk-assessment requirements when training the types of AI set forth in subsection 7150(b)(4).
+In addition, the definition of "automated decisionmaking technology" or "ADMT" set forth in subsection 7001(f) states that ADMT can be derived from AI.
+Defining AI clarifies which technologies ADMT can be derived from, and therefore when corresponding ADMT requirements for certain uses of ADMT that are set forth in these proposed regulations apply.
+This definition is informed by and harmonizes with definitions in other frameworks.63